sknelson111/cheapi-pikipiki/README.md

 # cheapi-pikipiki
-website for cheap motorbike rentals in Jambiani
+website for cheap motorbike rentals in Jambiani, Zanzibar